Skip to main content

 Introduction

 Cloud-based Android sessions let you experience Android apps and games on an iPhone without jailbreaking, signing IPAs, or maintaining a host PC.
 A remote container runs Android, while your phone streams the session through Safari or a lightweight client.
 This guide shows how to pick a provider, configure a container, tune performance, and stay within policy boundaries.
-You will also find links to related pieces like how to install an Android emulator on iOS (2025 guide) and comparisons such as cloud emulator vs native emulator on iOS — which is better?.
+You will also find links to related pieces like how to install an Android emulator on iOS (2025 guide) and comparisons such as cloud vs native Android emulator for iOS.

 What Makes Cloud Emulators Work on iOS